 Wine Grape Cheat Sheets: Riesling

-The Soundbyte: Often misunderstood due to those overly sweet, bright blue and pink bottles resting on the bottom shelf at the supermarket, Riesling is actually considered to be among the leading white wine grapes in the world.
-Riesling produces some of the world’s finest, most complex, and long-lasting white wines.
+The Soundbyte: Often misunderstood due to those overly sweet, bright blue-and-pink bottles resting on the bottom shelf at the supermarket, Riesling is one of the leading white wine grapes in the world.
+Riesling produces some of the finest, most complex, and longest-lasting white wines in the world.
 It is considered to be native to Germany, where its cultivation can be traced back thousands of years.

-The Riesling grape is renowned for its ability to walk a tight rope of a balancing act in its combination of sugar and acid, resulting in wines that somehow manage to be both delicate and complex.
-As for the pronunciation of the name, you have to smile in order to sy it correctly – go look in the mirror!
+The Riesling grape is renowned for its ability to walk a tight rope balancing act in its combination of sugar and acid, resulting in wines that somehow manage to be both delicate and complex.
+As for the pronunciation of the name, in order to say it correctly—REE-sling—you have to smile!

 Typical Attributes of a Riesling Based Wine:

-• Riesling has the amazing ability to be both very fruity and very acidic at the same time.
+- Riesling has the amazing ability to be both very fruity and very acidic at the same time.

-• Riesling’s acidic backbone and complex, balanced flavors give it the ability to age.
+- Riesling’s acidic backbone and complex, balanced flavors give it the ability to age (when produced in an age-worthy style).

-• The world’s great Rieslings are grown in cool growing regions and made into dry white wines renowned for their bracing acidity; terms like steely, nervy, racy, tongue-splitting and precise come to mind as good ways to describe the potential acidity of a Riesling in all its glory.
+- The greatest Riesling vines in the world are grown in cool growing regions and often made into dry white wines renowned for their bracing acidity.
+Terms like steely, nervy, racy, tongue-curling, zingy, and precise come to mind as good ways to describe the potential acidity of a Riesling in all its glory.

-• Despite my devotion to the dry Rieslings of the world, I must admit that many of the Rieslings on the shelf have a degree of residual sugar in them which may or may not be detectable due to the balancing acidity in the wine.
-The Germans have developed the label term “Classic” to indicate a wine with some residual sugar that is still perceived as dry to most palates.
-Genius.
+- Despite my devotion to the dry Rieslings of the world, it is true that much of the Riesling you may find on the shelf does indeed have a degree of residual sugar.
+This sweetness may or may not be detectable due to the balancing acidity in the wine.

-The term “Kabinett” indicates a low level of ripeness at harvest; the terms Auslese and Spätlese refer to grapes with a higher level of sugar at harvest; these wines may be dry or may have a small degree of residual sugar.
+In a German or Austrian wine, the term Kabinett on the label indicates a low level of ripeness at harvest.
+The terms Auslese and Spätlese refer to grapes with a higher level of sugar at harvest—these wines may be dry, or they may contain a small degree of residual sugar (this depends on the winemaking process).

-As for the dessert wines made from Riesling, they have their place among the best dessert wines in the world.
-The new world makes “Late Harvest” Rieslings “Botrytis-affected Riesling” and “Riesling Ice Wine”.
+Dessert wines made from Riesling have their place among the best dessert wines in the world.
+Such wines may be labeled as Late Harvest Riesling, Botrytis-affected Riesling, and Riesling Ice Wine.
 German-speaking regions may refer to these wines using terms such as Beerenauslese, Trockenbeerenauslese, or Eiswein.

 Typical Aromas of a Riesling Based Wine: